Enhancement of broadband entangled two-photon absorption by resonant spectral phase flips: Effects of a spectral phase flip on the absorption of broadband entangled photons

 The precise resonant features described by Eqs.(\ref{Am}) and (\ref{Bm}) depend on the bandwidth $b$, the linewidth $\gamma_m$, and the resonant frequency $\nu_m$.
 In Fig. \ref{AB}, the variable $\delta_s$ has been scaled using the resonance $\nu_m$ to accommodate the fact that resonance is achieved at $\delta_s=\nu_m$.
 The linewidth then determines the broadening of the resonant features in a rather straightforward manner.
 The bandwidth $b$ has an effect on the values of $A_m$ and $B_m$ at $\delta_s=0$, which corresponds to a broadband entangled state without any phase flip.
 It may be interesting to consider the values of $A_m$ and $B_m$ at $\delta_s=0$ in the limit of bandwidths that are much larger than $\nu_m$ and $\gamma_{m}$.
 In this broadband limit, $A_m(\delta_s=0)$ approaches $4 \arctan(\infty)=2\pi$ and $B_m(\delta_s=0)$ is negligibly small, reflecting the integrals of the real and imaginary parts of a Lorentz line over all frequencies.
 In general, the bandwidth $b$ introduces an offset to both $A_m$ and $B_m$, with positive values smaller than $2 \pi$ for $A_m$ and positive values that drop to zero in the broadband limit for $B_m$.
+In most of the following discussion, we will focus on the role of the linewidth $\gamma_m$ and the resonant frequency $\nu_m$, since the bandwidth dependent offset does not change the characteristic features of $A_m$ and $B_m$.
+Consistent with the observation that larger bandwidths are desirable when trying to achieve high off-resonant TPA rates \cite{Day04,Raymer2,SPIE21}, we find that the features introduced by the phase flips are easiest to observe in the broadband limit.
+However, sufficiently clear results can already be obtained when the bandwidth is given by $b=4 \nu_m$, which is the reason why we are using this bandwidth in Fig. \ref{AB}.
+For comparison, the broadband limit is shown for a linewidth of $\gamma_m=\nu_m/20$.
+As can be seen in the figure, the main features of the phase flip effects do not change much between a bandwidth of $b=4 \nu_m$ and the broadband limit.